 Microsoft Teams is one the most popular video conferencing apps, with Microsoft claiming over 44 million daily active users.

-Like Google Meet, Microsoft Teams enjoys integration with parent company software.
 As part of the Office 365 suite of applications, conference members can collaborate and share information in multiple ways.

 Microsoft Teams has a competitive edge over Zoom – particularly where larger organizations are concerned – with the capacity to host 250 conference members simultaneously.